The Program Experience

-The American Connection Corps is an AmeriCorps service experience advancing economic prosperity in rural and legacy communities.
+The American Connection Corps is an AmeriCorps service experience advancing economic prosperity in rural and digitally disconnected communities.
 We lead shoulder-to-shoulder with our neighbors to realize the worth of every person, place, and possibility.

 Make an impact in your community by committing to a year of local service with the American Connection Corps.